Fractured Magic: Chapter Nine

 Maebhe shoved Kieran’s boots off the tabletop, making him lurch forward to catch his balance.
 At that, he finally looked at her, his ear giving an annoyed flick.
 “Maebhe, what?”

-She'd known she hated this place from the moment she laid eyes on that island.
-They'd toured it, their first day here, and it had firmly convinced Maebhe that orinians and Unity just didn't mix.
+She’d known she hated this place from the moment she laid eyes on that island.
+They’d toured it, their first day here, and it had convinced Maebhe that orinians and Unity just didn’t mix.
 Every orinian grew up hearing that; every orinian knew how Unity felt about them.
 It was a grudge that dated all the way back to the Great War: when Runderath the Mighty slayed Tellaos and the goddess Ellaes created Unity, Orean had refused to join.
-Centuries had passed, but like a spurned lover, Unity had never forgiven the snub.
+Centuries had passed, but like a spurned lover, Unity had never forgiven them.
 It had been risky to come here on holiday, and now they were paying the price.

 A few minutes later, Maebhe heard the door open behind her.
 “The hotel probably won’t give us a refund,” she said without looking.